Thasami601/TeamPowerPackage/README.md

 + `pip install --upgrade git+https://github.com/Thasami601/TeamPowerPackage`

 # Details
-- Function 1: returns metric summary statistics in a dictionary format
+- Function 1: returns metric summary statistics in a dictionary format.
-- Function 2: returns five number summary statistics in a dictionary format
+- Function 2: returns five number summary statistics in a dictionary format.
-- Function 3: returns a list of strings of 'dates' in yyyy-mm-dd format
+- Function 3: returns a list of strings of 'dates' in yyyy-mm-dd format.
 - Function 4: returns a modified dataframe with municipality and hashtags columns corresponding to every tweet.
 - Function 5: returns a datframe with dates of tweets and corresponding number of tweets for a particular day.
 - Function 6: returns a dataframe with 'Split Tweets' added column.